Gorzal91/target-zero/README.md

 │   └── favicon.ico         # Favicon for the application
 ├── src
 │   ├── components          # Contains React components
+│   │   ├── About.jsx       # About section with team information
-│   │   ├── Header.jsx      # Header component with title and navigation
+│   │   ├── Articles.jsx    # Articles section with slider and expandable content
+│   │   ├── AirQuality      # Folder for Air Quality-related components
+│   │   │   └── AirQuality.jsx # Displays air quality data
 │   │   ├── Footer.jsx      # Footer component with copyright information
-│   │   └── Tabs.jsx        # Tab navigation component for different sections
+│   │   ├── Logo.jsx        # Logo component for the header
+│   │   ├── ScrollList.jsx  # Scrollable list with animations
 │   ├── styles              # Contains CSS styles
+│   │   ├── About.css       # Styles for the About section
 │   │   ├── App.css         # Main styles for the application
+│   │   ├── Articles.css    # Styles for the Articles section
-│   │   └── Tabs.css        # Styles specific to the Tabs component
+│   │   └── ScrollList.css  # Styles for the ScrollList component
 │   ├── App.jsx             # Main component of the application
 │   ├── index.jsx           # Entry point of the React application
 │   └── assets              # Contains image assets